3rd Filmfare Awards Marathi

 The 3rd Filmfare Marathi Awards is a ceremony, presented by Jio, honored the best Indian Marathi-language films of 2016.

 Sairat led the ceremony with 22 nominations, followed by Ventilator with 16 nominations and Natsamrat with 13 nominations.

 Sairat won a record 11 awards, the most awards for a single film in a year, including Best Film, Best Director (for Nagraj Manjule), Best Actress and Best Female Debut (both for Rinku Rajguru), Best Male Debut (for Akash Tosar) and Best Music Director (for Ajay-Atul).

 Rinku Rajguru set an unmatched record of Filmfare, becoming the only actress to win both Best Actress and Best Debut Female for her performance in Sairat.
 Jitendra Joshi received dual nominations for Best Actor and Best Supporting Actor for his performance in Ventilator and Poshter Girl respectively.
 Sai Tamhankar earned dual nominations for Best Actress and Best Supporting Actress for her performance in Vazandar and Family Katta, winning for latter.

 Ceremony

 It was held at Bombay Convention & Exhibition Centre, Goregaon, the 3rd Filmfare Marathi Awards honored the films released in 2016.
-At a press conference helmed by editor of Filmfare magazine, revealed Jio as the title sponsor.
+At a press conference helmed by editor of Filmfare magazine, Jio was revealed as the title sponsor.
 Actors Pushkar Shrotri and Pushkaraj Chirputkar were announced as the co-hosts, while singers Jasraj Jayant Joshi and Priyanka Barve, and actors Sonalee Kulkarni, Bhargavi Chirmule, Manasi Naik, Sanskruti Balgude, Gashmeer Mahajani, Girija Joshi, Abhinay Berde, Mrunmayee Godbole, Vaibhav Tatwawadi, Pooja Sawant, Ankush Chaudhari and Tejaswini Pandit performed during the event.
 Bollywood actors Jackie Shroff, Deepika Padukone, Aditi Rao Hydari and Madhuri Dixit along with her husband were also present at the event.
 It took place on 27 October 2017, and was broadcast on Colors Marathi.